SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 - Example: The Associate of Applied Science Degree in Office Administration = 61 hours x 150% = 91.5 hours.
 Students would be required to complete this program within 91.5 attempted credit hours.

-4. Eligible students may receive financial aid for up to 30 credit hours of remedial coursework.
+4. Eligible students may receive financial aid for up to 30 credit hours of college prep coursework.

 FAILURE TO MEET SATISFACTORY ACADEMIC PROGRESS (SAP):